mexgui/MeXgui/README.md

 MeXgui
 ======

-MeXgui is a project to create Megui port to have encoder supporting Cross platfrom and avxsynth files.
+MeXgui is a project to heads to create Megui port to run in several Platfroms natively.

-Project uses C++ with QT4-SDK development IDE, libsqlite-dev, mencoder, avxsynth, avisynth
+Project uses QcCreator C++ with QT4-SDK.
+Task is to remove C# related code and implement Qt variants.

 DONATE
 ======